Sparks Make Screenwriting Debut With ‘Annette’, New ‘Hippopotamus’ Album On Way

 — Daniela Bender (@DanielaBender) December 22, 2016

 After spending so much time in England, Sparks felt that their music needed a new direction, and the brothers headed back to the United States and changed their music to more of a synthesizer format with their eighth album No. 1 in Heaven, which was produced by Giorgio Moroder in 1979.
 Ron and Russell Mael were fans of the Donna Summer song “I Feel Love,” and thought that Moroder would bring a fresh sound to Sparks.
-This record yielded songs like “Tryouts for the Human Race,” “La Dolce Vita” and “The Number One Song in Heaven.”
+This record yielded songs like “Tryouts for the Human Race,” “La Dolce Vita,” and “The Number One Song in Heaven.”

 In the 1980s, Sparks helped to create the visual imagery for films like Valley Girl with songs such as “Angst in My Pants,” and “Eaten By the Monster of Love.”
 They also put out a song called “Cool Places” with Jane Wiedlin of the Go-Go’s, who was such a fan of Sparks herself that she even created her own fan club for them at one point.

-The Seduction of Ingmar Bergman in 2009 was the last album that Sparks recorded, which is why fans are beside themselves with joy at the thought that 2017 will see Ron and Russell Mael release Hippopotamus, the 23rd album by Sparks, as well as write and provide the soundtrack to Leos Carax’s new film Annette.
+The Seduction of Ingmar Bergman in 2009 was the last album that Sparks recorded, which is why fans are beside themselves with joy at the thought that 2017 will see Ron and Russell Mael release Hippopotamus, the 23rd album by Sparks as well as write and provide the soundtrack to Leos Carax’s new film Annette.

 [Featured Image by Kevin Winter/Getty Images]